E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/paradis_precipitate/paradis_precipitate_intel_avx512/readme.rst

      - 270

-Besides, in the `ParaDiS with precipitates optimized to HPC environment`_, it's written that using multi threads through the hybrid OpenMP and MPI model speeds up the calculation up to 1.5 factors, especially for the large-scale simulations.
+In the `ParaDiS with precipitates optimized to HPC environment`_, it's written that using multi threads through the hybrid OpenMP and MPI model speeds up the calculation up a factor of 1.5, especially for the large-scale simulations.
 However, this combination did not give an advantage of performance on the Puhti.
+Thus,
-Thus, using single thread for each MPI process is recommended.
+using single thread for each MPI process is recommended.